Commission an Artwork

 I accept commissions on the understanding that the final artwork will be created as per my ‘artists interpretation and style’.
 It is assumed that this is why you commissioned me to create your unique artwork.
 Your artwork will be based on a general likeness to any photograph or photographs supplied, not to the memory of the ‘subject’ nor in a hyper-realistic style.

 Other Frequently Asked Questions ...

 Materials and mediums:

-- All paints used as professional grade
+- All paints used are professional grade.

 - Acrylic or Mixed-Media Paintings will be on stretched canvas unless another substrate is agreed to.